samsoul007/ecs-aws/README.md

 ecs-aws allows you to deploy an ECS service without having to modify all the configuration and task definition over and over.

 **This script is an alpha version and does not allow the creation of services directly.
-Set that up in your ECR enviroment or the AWS Console first**
+Set that up in your ECR environment or the AWS Console first**

 **The task definition and container name have to be the same.
 This will be changed in later versions.**

-**Enviroment variables cannot be setup with init.
-Edit the ECSFile afterwards to add/remove them.**

 **A docker file needs to be in the directory.
-It will be requested during the init and you can have multiple ones in the same directory for different services (etc cronjobs)**
+It will be requested during the init and you can have multiple ones in the same directory for different services (ex: scheduled services)**

 initialise a directory where you want have a Dockerfile and code using `ecs-aws init --profile [profilename]`.
 You will be requested an AWS cli profile (you can setup one by doing `aws configure --profile [profilename]`) in order to retrieve the different services and clusters.